TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 We provide the threshold as they reflect Horizon best practice, which should work for most customers.
 Your situation may differ, which is why we provide the raw metrics too as the KPI metric cannot be modified.

 The CPU Queue Length is the total queue length.
 In future, we may convert it into per vCPU.
-Same with disk latency, as read and write can move independantly.
+Same with disk latency, as read and write can move independently.

 We do not include CPU Context Switch and Disk Outstanding IO, as I'm not yet convinced on the threshold, based on the profiling data.
 The numbers vary too wide.
 Send me your profiling result so I can consider it too.